damianhakert/damianhakert.github.io/source/handbook/index.html.md

 An example is the [public repository of this website](https://gitlab.com/gitlab-com/www-gitlab-com/) that also contains this [company handbook](https://about.gitlab.com/handbook/).
 Everything we do is public by default, for example the [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues) and [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues) issue trackers, but also [marketing](https://gitlab.com/gitlab-com/marketing/issues) and [infrastructure](https://gitlab.com/gitlab-com/infrastructure/issues).
 Transparency creates awareness for GitLab, allows us to recruit people that care about our culture, it gets us more and faster feedback from people outside the company, and makes it easier collaborate with them.
+There are exceptions, material that is not public by default is documented in the [general guidelines](#general-guidelines).
 On a personal level you should tell it like it is instead of putting up a poker face.
 Don't be afraid to admit you made a mistake or were wrong.
 When something went wrong it is a great opportunity to say 'what’s the [kaizen](https://en.wikipedia.org/wiki/Kaizen) moment here' and find a better way without hurt feelings.
 1. **Sharing**: We care about giving great software, documentation, examples, lessons, and processes to the world.
 An example is the MIT licensed [GitLab CE](https://about.gitlab.com/features/).
 We believe that open source creates more value than it captures.
 We are grateful to our customers, users, partners, investors, and the open source ecosystem.